Welcome

 Execute the test

-We recommend running your test locally to debug it and make sure it works.
 To do so, run the Engine class or use Maven or Gradle.

 The next step is to use Gatling Enterprise Cloud to take advantage of key features such as: